A2Amir/Machine-Learning-Pipelines/README.md

      array([60, 30, 70, 40, 70])

-In [this jupyter notebook](https://github.com/A2Amir/Machine-Learning-Pipelines/blob/master/Code/5_custom_transformer.ipynb) I'll create **a custom transformer** that converts all text to lowercase. check it for more information.
+In [this jupyter notebook](https://github.com/A2Amir/Machine-Learning-Pipelines/blob/master/Code/5_custom_transformer.ipynb) I'll create **a custom transformer** that converts all text to lowercase. check it out for more information.

 ## 5. Pipelines and Grid Search